-Available for free with two aircraft (the French SPAD C.XIII and the German Albatros D.Va), with nearly every other aircraft that served over the Western Front available as DLC.
+Available for free with three aircraft (the French SPAD C.XIII, the German Albatros D.Va, and the Russian Niewprt.17 C1 RUS), with nearly every other aircraft that served over the Western and now Eastern Front available as DLC.

 - Ace Pilot: The point of career mode.

 - Artificial Stupidity: The default AI knows two maneuvers: turn and dive.
 Made better by AI mods.

 - Cool Plane: The First World War gave us some of the first of these, and Rise of Flight dutifully tosses you the keys: the rakish rocket of a fighter that was the S.E.5a◊, the graceful Albatros◊ series, and such behemoths as the Handley-Page O/400.

 - Downloadable Content: Not only are all but two of the aircraft sold à la carte.
 Two new maps have been introduced as well for purchase as well as aircraft for them.
 Channel battles, which allows for flying boats in career mode.
 And I Lya Muromets, which gives you a special campaign for the eastern front, as well as access to a four engine Sikorsky S-22 heavy bomber

 - Idiosyncratic Aircraft Naming: The Sopwith Aviation Company originally named its aircraft in a pedestrian, descriptive style (the Sopwith Type 806, for example, or the Sopwith Two-Seat Scout).
 After the success of the Sopwith Pup and the Sopwith Camel, they decided to run with it, yielding a veritable menagerie of airplanes: the Dolphin, Snipe, Dragon, Swallow, Rhino, Hippo, Snail, and Wallaby, to name only a few.
 So far, only the Pup, Camel, and Dolphin have in-game representations; many of the others were one-off prototypes.